 As new technologies come to our life, it is always tempting to fall under their magic charms.
 But with the time passing it is important not to stay overwhelmed by “the newest and shiniest thing on the market”, but rather watch out for how it actually works, what risks are implied and if it is actually worth trusting it.

 Not long ago, a question was asked on Spiceworks community, and actually got a lot of responses.
-This is definitely one of the hottest topics in the IT community these days, especially after the Snowden and NSA scandals.
+This is definitely one of the hottest topics in the IT community these days, especially after the Snowden scandal.
 In this article you’ll find out what the Spice Heads think about the current state of the Cloud, if they still use Cloud providers and are going to continue adopting the new Cloud Technologies.

 According to the Spice Heads, there are several things to consider before deciding, whether to trust a Cloud provider with your own data, or not.
 Here are the five most important ones: